 The White House is a charming house at any time of the year, with a wood burner set in the feature brick wall in the cosy yet spacious drawing room for cooler months, and fully glazed garden room providing alternative seating and/or space for children to play.
 The kitchen/breakfast room is also a great combination of old and new, with all the equipment you need between here, the utility and laundry rooms, including an Aga, electric oven and two fridges.
 Steep stairs take you up to the bedrooms, spread between the first and second floors, together with a luxury bathroom and en-suite shower room.

-There’s ample parking for four cars at the front and a good sized garden at the back with a patio for outdoor dining and lawn with fruit trees and shrubs.
+Guests of any age are sure to enjoy the games provided - chess, backgammon, draughts, solitaire and even carpet bowls on the landing!
+There’s ample parking for four cars at the front and a good-sized garden at the back with a patio for outdoor dining and lawn with fruit trees and shrubs.
 A detached Studio in the garden gives additional accommodation for two guests with en-suite shower room.
 Ground floor

 You’re welcomed into an entrance porch with hanging and boot space, before leading into the kitchen/breakfast room, with garden room, utility, cloakroom and laundry beyond.
 The stairs will be ahead of you and drawing room to the left.
 In keeping with the period, a clay-tiled floor runs through an entrance hall, kitchen and dining; there's a superb parquet floor in the drawing room and pine floorboards in the garden room.
 Kitchen/Breakfast Room

 Full of character with the beams, terracotta tiles and the Aga, combined with a modern kitchen incorporating an electric oven and hob with four rings and extractor and two under counter fridges.
 A handsome oak table sits by the door to the garden room, with bench and stools.
 The walk-in larder (up a couple of steps) is ideal for your groceries.
 Utility Room